-Of course, they are healthy; the bell peppers are rich in vitamin C, along with which we find vitamin K1, vitamin A and vitamin E. The ripe specimens also contain carotenoids and capsanthin, which are antioxidants, and they are a good source of fibre, about 2% by fresh weight.
+Of course, they are healthy; the bell peppers are rich in vitamin C, along with which we find vitamins K1, A, and E. The ripe specimens also contain carotenoids and capsanthin, which are antioxidants and a good source of fibre, about 2% by fresh weight.

 So I recommend eating peppers in different forms, especially these delicious roasted peppers, which are unique.

 So, here are some ideas for using roasted red peppers in different recipes:

 - in marinated form and served as a side dish